Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

 These are the rules of the evaluation game.
-We note that the timer bound $\tlimbound$ will be used in the transition games.
+We note that the timer bound $\tlimbound$ will be used only in transition games.
 If $\tlimbound=\omega$, we say that the evaluation game is \defstyle{finitely bounded}.

 \runex{ The initial location of the finitely bounded evaluation game $\mathcal{G}(\mathcal{M}^*,q_0,\varphi^*,\omega)$ (see Examples~\ref{ex: model} and \ref{ex: formula}) is $({\bf E},q_0,\coop{a_1}\Psi,\emptyset)$, from where the transition game $\defstyle{g}({\bf E},q_0,\coop{a_1}\Psi,\omega)$ begins. }